ligato/docs/docs/developer-guide/kvscheduler.md

 ### Diagram

-The following diagram shows the interactions between the KVScheduler and the layers above and below.
+The following diagram shows the interactions between the KV Scheduler and the layers above and below.
 Using [Bridge Domain][bd-cfd] as an example, it depicts both the dependency and the derivation relationships, together with a pending value (of unspecified type) waiting for an interface to be created first.

 ![KVScheduler diagram](../img/developer-guide/kvscheduler.svg)

 ### Resync

 Plugins no longer need to implement their own resync mechanisms.
-By providing a KVDescriptor with CRUD operation callbacks to the KVScheduler, a plugin "teaches" the KVScheduler how to handle the plugin's configuration items.
-The KVScheduler can determine and execute the set of operations needed to perform complete resynchronization.
+By providing a KVDescriptor with CRUD operation callbacks to the KV Scheduler, a plugin "teaches" the KV Scheduler how to handle the plugin's configuration items.
+The KV Scheduler can determine and execute the set of operations needed to perform complete resynchronization.

-The KVScheduler further enhances the concept of state reconciliation by defining three resync types:
+The KV Scheduler further enhances the concept of state reconciliation by defining three resync types:

 * **Full resync**: the intended configuration is re-read from NB, the view of SB is refreshed via one or more `Retrieve` operations.
 Inconsistencies are resolved using `Create`\\`Delete`\\`Update` operations.
 * **Upstream resync**: a partial resync, similar to the Full resync, except the view of SB state is not refreshed.
 It is either assumed to be up-to-date and/or is not required in the resync.
 This is because it may be easier to re-calculate the intended state rather than determine the minimal difference.